huggingface/datasets/datasets/sem_eval_2018_task_1/README.md

 ### Dataset Summary

+Tasks: We present an array of tasks where systems have to automatically determine the intensity of emotions (E) and intensity of sentiment (aka valence V) of the tweeters from their tweets.
+(The term tweeter refers to the person who has posted the tweet.)
+We also include a multi-label emotion classification task for tweets.
+For each task, we provide separate training and test datasets for English, Arabic, and Spanish tweets.
+The individual tasks are described below:

+1. EI-reg (an emotion intensity regression task): Given a tweet and an emotion E, determine the  intensity of E that best represents the mental state of the tweeter—a real-valued score between 0 (least E) and 1 (most E).
+Separate datasets are provided for anger, fear, joy, and sadness.

+2. EI-oc (an emotion intensity ordinal classification task): Given a tweet and an emotion E, classify the tweet into one of four ordinal classes of intensity of E that best represents the mental state of the tweeter.
+Separate datasets are provided for anger, fear, joy, and sadness.

+3. V-reg (a sentiment intensity regression task): Given a tweet, determine the intensity of sentiment or valence (V) that best represents the mental state of the tweeter—a real-valued score between 0 (most negative) and 1 (most positive).

+4. V-oc (a sentiment analysis, ordinal classification, task): Given a tweet, classify it into one of seven ordinal classes, corresponding to various levels of positive and negative sentiment intensity, that best represents the mental state of the tweeter.

-E-c task (an emotion classification task): Given a tweet, classify it as 'neutral or no emotion' or as one, or more, of eleven given emotions that best represent the mental state of the tweeter.
+5. E-c (an emotion classification task): Given a tweet, classify it as 'neutral or no emotion' or as one, or more, of eleven given emotions that best represent the mental state of the tweeter.
+Here, E refers to emotion, EI refers to emotion intensity, V refers to valence or sentiment intensity, reg refers to regression, oc refers to ordinal classification, c refers to classification.

+Together, these tasks encompass various emotion and sentiment analysis tasks.
+You are free to participate in any number of tasks and on any of the datasets.

+**Currently only the subtask 5 (E-c) is available on the Hugging Face Dataset Hub.**

 ### Supported Tasks and Leaderboards